List of islands of County Mayo

 The bedrock geology of the islands is broadly divided into two groups.
-Those north of Clew Bay such as Achill and the islands off the Mullet Peninsula are generally of ancient Dalradian age, similar to Donegal and the Grampian Highlands.
+Those north of Clew Bay such as Achill and the islands off the Mullet Peninsula are generally of ancient Dalradian age, similar to County Donegal and the Grampian Highlands.
 Inishglora contains some of the oldest rocks in Ireland, at 1.75 billion years old.
 Further south, the islands are much more diverse.
 Clare island alone is composed of Cambrian, Ordovician, Silurian and Carboniferous terranes sutured together.
 Geologically, the Clew Bay islands themselves are the youngest in the county, formed during the Lower Carboniferous about 350 million years ago.

 The county's offshore islands - and islands off the west coast of Ireland generally - developed their own distinct culture and traditions stretching back centuries.
 Records from the 1841 Census show that 47 of County Mayo's offshore islands were inhabited, with a combined population of approximately 10,000.
 The Great Famine resulted in widespread or total depopulation of the islands.
 Towards the end of the 19th century the population of the larger islands began to recover somewhat, only to be set back by emigration following independence as the Irish government initially encouraged the evacuation of the islands due to the cost of providing services to them, further hastening the decline.

 Today, the islands are recognised by the State as an integral part of Ireland's national heritage, preserving the remnants of a unique aspect of Irish culture.
 The remaining inhabited islands receive support and funding through the Department of Culture, Heritage and the Gaeltacht.
 As of the 2016 Census, there are 2,700 people living on 14 of the county's offshore islands (of which 2,440 live on Achill), accounting for 1.87% of the county's population.